Dutch Sandwich: Explanation

 The structure relies on the tax loophole that most EU countries will allow royalty payments be made to other EU countries without incurring withholding taxes.
 However, the Dutch tax code allows royalty payments to be made to several offshore tax havens (like Bermuda), without incurring Dutch withholding tax.

+The method starts with a US parent company which will then create two Irish subsidiaries.

+Additionally, Ireland company 2 is a subsidiary of Ireland company 1.
+Ireland company 1 will be domiciled in Bermuda.
+Ireland company 2 is domiciled in Ireland.
+Ireland company 1 holds the company’s IP and licenses it to Ireland company 2.
+Ireland company 2 will then pay royalties to Ireland company 1, making the royalties tax-deductible for Ireland company 2 as it is accounted for as an expense.
+This means that Ireland company 2 is now only responsible for paying the Irish corporate tax on the remainder of their income at a rate of 12.5%.
+The Ireland company 2 will also file a check the box election in the US to be a “disregarded entity.”

 The Dutch Sandwich therefore behaves like a "backdoor" out of the EU corporate tax system and into un-taxed non-EU offshore locations.

 These royalty payments require the creation of intellectual property ("IP") licensing schemes, and therefore the Dutch sandwich is limited to specific sectors that are capable of generating substantial IP.
 This is most common in the technology, pharmaceutical, medical devices and specific industrial (who have patents) sectors.

 Its creation is generally attributed to Joop Wijn (State Secretary of Economic Affairs in May 2003) after lobbying from U.S. tax lawyers from 2003 to 2006.

 Impact

 As of 2020, "The Netherlands is an extremely attractive jurisdiction in which to locate a royalty conduit companies", although a withholding tax on royalties was announced for 2021 "for cases where abuse is involved" after international pressure.

 As of 2016, "Multinationals moved some €22bn in royalties and interest through the Netherlands in 2016 in order to avoid tax, according to a new report for the finance ministry".
 Usage of this tax avoidance structure, alone, produced 10% of the income reported by shell companies in the Netherlands.

+The method had a substantial impact on the Irish economy as well.
+Apple, having used this tax tactic, avoided paying United States corporate tax by using the Double Irish with a Dutch Sandwich on roughly $110 billion worth of overseas profit.
+By transferring these profits to subsidiaries in Ireland, the taxes were paid on Ireland’s rate instead of companies where people purchased Apple products.
+This occurrence is a good counterargument for the moral usage of the loophole, as the Irish government lost $13 billion in taxes.
+The entire situation caused a slight dip into economic recession within Ireland.
+The European Commission ended up investigating the matter, as tax evasion and avoidance are extremely major topics on the international agenda.